Mythologos/PILA-Code/transduction/README.md

     $ bash scripts/build-singularity-image.bash

 This will create the file `pila-experiments.sif`.
 It is normal for this to take several minutes.
-Afterwards, you can upload the `.sif` file to your HPC cluster and use it there.
+Afterward, you can upload the `.sif` file to your HPC cluster and use it there.

 You can open a shell in the Singularity container using